When Someone Dies in Scotland

 What is the difference between prior rights and legal rights?

-Prior rights apply only when someone dies without a will.
-They give the surviving spouse the right to the home (up to £473,000), furniture (up to £29,000), and a cash sum.
-Legal rights apply whether or not there is a will, and give the surviving spouse and children a fixed share of the moveable estate (everything except land and buildings).
+Prior rights apply only when there is no will.
+They give the surviving husband, wife, or civil partner the right to the home (up to £473,000), the furniture (up to £29,000), and a cash sum.
+Legal rights apply whether or not there is a will, and give the surviving partner and the children a fixed share of the moveable estate (everything except land and buildings).

 Does Tell Us Once work in Scotland?